tigrisdata/tigris-os-docs/docs/objects/caching.md

 strong guarantees around freshness of data.

 Tigris transparently caches the objects close to the user to provide low-latency access.
-The region choosen for caching the objects depends on the request pattern from the users.
+The region chosen for caching the objects depends on the request pattern from the users.
 Objects stored in San Jose but requested frequently from Sydney will result in getting cached in the Sydney region.
 Caching is provided through a distributed global caching layer with cache nodes deployed in regions